alermi/DrumSampler/README.md

 3- Unzip the samples and move the folder called DrumSamples in your Documents folder.
 4- Move the build file to a directory recognized by your DAW as a plug-in path.
 5- Have lots of fun

-Note: Some of the samples are missing right now but will be added soon.

 ## Controls:
 ### Pan:
 The horizontal slider controls the pan of the mono mic outputs